 See more photos of Carss Park Cafe and Grill on our separate post here.

 You’ll find shaded picnic tables and BBQs throughout the park.
 You cannot book these facilities so it’s first come, first served.

 The beach and Carss Point Baths are terrific for children, being shallow and very calm.
 It’s a good spot to play at any time of year.
 The netted baths can be used year round but are more popular in summer.

 There are flat paths on the lower part of the park which are fine for trikes, bikes and strollers.
 We didn’t walk up to the lookout but I believe there are steps.
 You can easily do some nice short bush walks within the park and the views would be lovely.

 Carss Park History

 This lovely area on the Georges River is a suburb of its own, between Kogarah Bay and Blakehurst.
 Carss Park itself was a bush and farming area until the 20th century owned from 1863 by the Scottish immigrant William Carss.
-William Carss home is at Carss Park, now known as Carss Cottage and it is the museum for the Kogarah Historical Society, it is open on Sundays.
+William Carss’ home, now known as Carss Cottage, is at Carss Park, it is now the museum for the Kogarah Historical Society, and is open on Sundays.

 50 acres of the original Carss estate became public parkland in 1924.
 Read more about the history here.